-Post tax profit higher/(lower) rehensive Income ner/(lower)
+Post tax profit higher/(lower) Other Comprehensive Inco higher/(lower)

 2017 2016 2017 2016

-Judgements of reasonal oly possible movemer nts:
+Judgements of reasonably possible mo ovements:

 Price + 20% - - 52,241 -

-Price - 20% (52,241) . -
+Price - 20% (52,241) - - -

 \ Provided the decline is below cost and is significant or prolonged.

 A sensitivity of +20% or -20% has been selected as this is considered reasonable given recent fluctuations in equity prices and management's expectations of future movements.
 The movements in other comprehensive income are due to possible higher or lower equity security prices from investments in equity securities that are classified as available-for-sale financial assets (refer to note 2(n)).
 The overall sensitivity for post-tax profits and equity in 2017 is higher due to the company owning no equity securities in the prior financial year (refer to note 15).